berlinplan/berlinplan.github.io/readme.md

 -Prevent the production of atomic bombs in marginalized societies.

-Is Europa Like USA out of Radar?
-Importing good Workers, send bad ones back, build Walls, sanctions Make more inequality,  push "pashganistan loser society more want to use Atomic bomb " to have the highest Range of equality After using some.
-Is more dangerous for europe or USA?

 #### could we have better Smartphones and higher Technology, If slavery could continue further?
 #### What was the Benefit of slavery and colonization to World Development?
 - slavery was the engine of us growth (214)